arturopinar97/TFG/README.md

 ## STEAM:
   - In order to run ChoVR it is necesary to have installed SteamVR.
-  - It can be installed from [this page] (https://store.steampowered.com/app/250820/SteamVR/).
+  - It can be installed from https://store.steampowered.com/app/250820/SteamVR/

 ## CALIBRATION:
   - Before run ChoVR it is highly recommended to calibrate HI5 Gloves using the Noitom's calibration scene provided in this repo with the name "calibration HI5 Gloves".